-My parents take great pleasure in looking at photographs taken at my infancy.
+My parents take great pleasure in looking at photographs taken during my infancy.
 I think those old pictures remind them of lovely memories attached to the early days of my life.
 Just imagine, I never reached maturity but remained a baby for the past 32 years or suddenly stopped growing.
 Do you think my parents will feel the same?

 Read Philippians 3:1-21